Research Your Realtor® agent

-As a Full-Time Realtor I will be there to:
+As a Full-Time Realtor during the day or evening, I will be there to:

-- Get questions answered for you during the day and evening so you don’t miss out on a home you love
+- Get questions answered for the buyer’s Realtor, so you don’t miss out on a great offer

 - Show you homes when you are available

-- Write up and send contracts to the listing agent to win the contract for you day or night
+- Write up and send contracts to the listing agent for the house you want to purchase, to win the contract for you during the day or evening

 - And more

 You can look up any Realtor® or agent by going to https://www.trec.texas.gov/